frankienaik/rtab_map_launch_files/README.md

 Do note that suggestions here are based off my blackbox understanding of the crack detection software.
 1) Create a python script that reads the video and rewrite the data when a crack is detected.
 As it is a RGB-D data, we can increase the R value such that a red bounding box can be created.
 (It is not easy but it is a suggestion)
 2) On the flight path, we can change the data color to allow the user to know where a crack was detected.
+3) ICP Odometry with a 3D LIDAR. (as mentioned above)

 ## Related & Useful Links
 1) RTAB-Map parameters https://github.com/introlab/rtabmap/blob/master/corelib/include/rtabmap/core/Parameters.h and http://wiki.ros.org/rtabmap_ros